miguelmota/hasprop/README.md

 # hasprop

-Check if object has property, the easy way.
+Check if nested object has property, the easy way.

 Antiquated way: